ceph/ceph/doc/cephfs/app-best-practices.rst

 that cache.

-If your workload has more files than fit in your cache (configured using ``mds_cache_memory_limit`` or ``mds_cache_size`` settings), then make sure you test it appropriately: don't test your system with a small number of files and then expect equivalent performance when you move to a much larger number of files.
+If your workload has more files than fit in your cache (configured using ``mds_cache_memory_limit`` settings), then make sure you test it
+appropriately: don't test your system with a small number of files and then expect equivalent performance when you move to a much larger number of files.

 Do you need a file system?
 --------------------------